 Dave Ingram is a naturalist and photographer based on Vancouver Island, British Columbia.
 He currently works as a teacher in the Comox Valley.
 Dave regularly contributes photographs of BC native plants to the eFlora BC image bank.

 Dave’s passion is landscape photography and in documenting the small details of plants and animals in the natural world.
 He enjoys close-up macro photography and has a great interest in the patterns and shapes that can be found in nature.

-Older images on the site were created with previously owned Nikon gear – a Nikon D600, a Nikon D80, a Nikon 4500.
+Older images on the site were created with a well-used Fujifilm X-T1 (which took an unfortunate dip in the Pacific Ocean) and previously owned Nikon gear – a Nikon D600, a Nikon D80, a Nikon 4500.
 Nikon lenses used included the AF-S Nikkor 16-35mm f4 ED, 105mm f2.8 macro and 60mm f2.8 macro lens.

 Please use the contact form below if you have any questions about image use or are looking for specific images for a project.